The deadline for applications is June 1st of each year. Applications received after that time will be accepted on a space-available basis.

 - Maneuver quickly in small or cramped spaces

-- Change physical positions quickly in response to the needs of a pregnant or laboring woman
+- Change physical positions quickly in response to the needs of a pregnant or laboring person

 - Communicate in such a way as to be understood by others